 There are several types of pernicious anaemia, each with its unique characteristics and causes:

 This is the most common type of pernicious anaemia.
-It is caused by an autoimmune reaction that destroys the stomach cells responsible for producing intrinsic factors.
+It is caused by an autoimmune reaction that destroys the stomach cells responsible for producing intrinsic factor.

-A rare form of the disease that occurs when babies are born lacking the ability to produce effective intrinsic factors.
+A rare form of the disease occurs when babies are born lacking the ability to produce effective intrinsic factor.

 This type of pernicious anaemia appears in children and young adults, often presenting with more severe symptoms than the adult form.